Flabbyaxe272/recipebook/docs/recipes/dads-train-wreck.md

 - 1 lb shredded hashbrowns
 - 4 Tbsp butter
 - 1 lb bacon
-- 1 lb breakfast Sausage^[Original recipie calls for Jimmy Dean brand]
+- 1 lb breakfast Sausage[^sausage]
 - &frac12; lg Onion
 - 6 Eggs
 - Cheese
 - Salt/pepper

+[^sausage]: Original recipie calls for Jimmy Dean brand, NOT Maple flavored.
+Maple flavoring makes it all taste like syrup.
+But if you don't have Jimmy Dean, then any pork breakfast sausage should do.

 ***